bkendinibilir/xpost-update/README.md

 If xpost-update has a persistent volume on /data, it will save the new post id in /data/lastpost_id.
 When you start xpost-update again, it will use this saved post id instead of the POST_ID given.

-### pass all needed parameters as environment variables
+### Pass all needed parameters as environment variables

+You can also pass all needed paramets as environments variables:

 `docker run -e POST_TEST="this is a post" -e CONSUMER_KEY=123 -e CONSUMER_SECRET=123 -e ACCESS_TOKEN=123 -e ACCESS_TOKEN_SECRET=123 --volume ./data:/data xpost-update`

+We will use this in the next use case below.

-### use docker swarm, docker secrets and swarm-cronjob to start container regularly
+### Use docker swarm, docker secrets and swarm-cronjob to start container regularly

 Add docker secret with your secret.json: